-Before embarking on her legal career, Jeneba completed an internship with a non-profit organization in Ghana, where she worked on access to justice issues facing West-African youth.
+Prior to embarking on her legal career, Jeneba completed an internship with a non-profit organization in Ghana, where she worked on access to justice issues facing West-African youth.
 She also worked as a Flood Recovery Caseworker for the Canadian Red Cross and the Bowness Community Association, where she actively helped Calgarians recover from the 2013 Floods.
-These experiences helped shape her passion for facilitating access to justice and led to her decision to pursue a legal career.